Battle of Trent's Reach: Aftermath

 "The Blowing up of the James River Fleet, on the night of the Evacuation of Richmond."
 By Allen C. Redwood.

 Three Union troops were known to have been killed in the battle and more than forty were slightly wounded by splinters.
 The Onondaga was only slightly damaged in the action and none of her crew are known to have been harmed.
 According to official records the rebels lost four killed on the Drewry and the Scorpion plus fifteen wounded.
 However, some sources cite the rebels as having lost at least six men on the Virginia II alone.
 Ultimately the Confederate force failed in its main objective of attacking City Point and they had to return to Chaffin's Bluff with nothing to show for the advance other than a mess for ships, most of which sustained some type of battle damage.
-Commodore Mitchell was relieved of command and replaced by Admiral Raphael Semmes, who commanded CSS Alabama in her battle with USS Kearsarge off Cherbourg, France.
+Commodore Mitchell was relieved of command and replaced by Admiral Raphael Semmes, who commanded in her battle with off Cherbourg, France.
 Exactly two months after the battle, the Petersburg Campaign ended with General Robert E. Lee's final decision to evacuate the city.
 When the Southern capital of Richmond fell on April 3, the James River Squadron was scuttled to prevent their falling into enemy hands.
 The battle of Trent's Reach was the last important naval engagement of the Main Eastern Theater.